ankitsingh1492/react-native-lumos/README.md

 # react-native-lumos

-A react native library to turn your :iphone: phone into a magic wand.
+A react native library for potterheads to turn your :iphone: phone into a magic wand.
-If you are a potterhead then you know the [lumos](https://en.wikibooks.org/wiki/Muggles%27_Guide_to_Harry_Potter/Magic/Lumos) charm.
+If you are a potterhead then you know about the [lumos](https://en.wikibooks.org/wiki/Muggles%27_Guide_to_Harry_Potter/Magic/Lumos) charm.

 :speaker: Android support coming soon !!!!!